brac/calcClone/README.md

     * check element textContent (or value?)
   * Key Press functionality
     * Which keyboard key was pressed
-  - State
+  * State
     * Hold the data in memory
-    - Solving in the right order
+    * Solving in the right order - but not in the correct order of operations
-    - Storing sequential key presses
+    * Storing sequential key presses
-  - Mathematical Functions
+  * Mathematical Functions
-    - Addition
+    * Addition
-    - Subtraction
+    * Subtraction
-    - Multiplication
+    * Multiplication
-    - Division
+    * Division
-    - Equals
+    * Equals
   - Adjustment Functions
-    - AC
+    * AC
     - +/-
     - %
   - Output View